-For ro-ro cargo and ro-ro passenger ships, the factor f{jRoRo} is to be computed according to 2.8.3 of the IMO calculation Guidelines.
+For ro-ro cargo and ro-ro passenger ships, the correction factor $f{jRoRo}$ is to be computed according to the IMO calculation Guidelines.

-For general cargo ships, the factor f_j is to be computed according to 2.8.4 of the IMO Calculation Guidelines.
+For general cargo ships, the correction factor $f_j$ is to be computed according to the IMO Calculation Guidelines.

-f_j factors for ice-class and for ship's type can be cumulated (multiplied) for ice-classed general cargo ships or ro-ro cargo or ro-ro passenger ships.
+fj factors for ice-class and for ship's type can be cumulated (multiplied) for ice-classed general cargo ships or ro-ro cargo or ro-ro passenger ships.